yhirose/cpp-peglib/README.md

 }
 ```

-`optimize_ast` removes redundant nodes to make a AST simpler.
+`optimize_ast` removes redundant nodes to make an AST simpler.
 If you want to disable this behavior from particular rules, `no_ast_opt` instruction can be used.

 It internally calls `peg::AstOptimizer` to do the job.
 You can make your own AST optimizers to fit your needs.